-Understanding the methylation process is crucial as it involves the addition of a methyl group to the DNA molecule, impacting gene expression and cellular function.
-By learning more about how methylation works, we can better grasp its role in health and disease.
+Understanding the methylation process is crucial.
+It involves adding a methyl group to the DNA molecule, impacting gene expression and cellular function.
+We can better grasp its role in health and disease by learning more about how methylation works.

-That’s why methylation tests are invaluable, as they help detect these aberrations, offering insights into potential disease risks and paving the way for early intervention and personalized treatment strategies.
+That’s why methylation tests are invaluable.
+They help detect these aberrations, offering insights into potential disease risks and paving the way for early intervention and personalized treatment strategies.
 Interpreting methylation test results empowers proactive health choices, guiding us away from disease towards a healthier future.

 When methylation pathways are disrupted, it can lead to various health issues.
 Identifying the symptoms of poor methylation can help in early detection and intervention, potentially mitigating long-term health risks.